Generlate/Handbook/Org_Chart.md

 # Org Chart

-The org chart is generated automatically from team pages in the handbook ([need to edit it?]()). <!-- add a link --> Generlate teammates can see a complete and up-to-date org chart for the entire company in [BambooHR](). <!--missing link -->
+The org chart is generated automatically from team pages in the handbook ([need to edit it?]()). <!-- add a link --> Generlate teammates can see a complete and up-to-date org chart for the entire company in [BambooHR](). <!--dont use bamboohr -->

 ## [Executive](Executive/index.md)